-Fifty years after his death, Arturo Toscanini (1867-1957) remains a legendary figures of conducting.
+Fifty years after his death, Arturo Toscanini (1867-1957) remains a legendary figure of conducting.
 For the Italian Maestro, Wagner always held a special status: he inaugurated his first appointment at La Scala in 1898 with Die Meistersinger and made his final public appearance in 1954 with an all-Wagner program.

-The anti-fascist conductor's affinity for this music was such that he was even asked by Hitler to the lead the Bayreuth Festival, founded by Wagner himself.
+The anti-fascist conductor's affinity for his music was such that he was even asked by Hitler to the lead the Bayreuth Festival, founded by Wagner himself.
 Toscanini promptly refused and never returned to the Festival, illustrating one of his mottos: "Be democrats in life but aristocrats in art."

 Toscanini, Furtwängler, Karajan, Menuhin, Abbado